RebornForTrueLife/Courses/Gemo/Problem_Solving/specification.md

 ## Specification

 1. Platform and language
-	- This application is built on both web and mobile application
+	- This application is built on both web and mobile platform
 		> Web application: provide user can access the app information on any devices that have internet

 		> Mobile Application: